 The Maine Homestead Exemption: Tax Relief for Maine Homeowners

-If Jane claims the Homestead Exemption, then the town will subtract $10,000 from Jane's assessed value before calculating the tax.
-Jane will owe $1000 in property tax instead of $1,100.
-Jane saves $100.00 a year by claiming the Homestead exemption.
+If Jane claims the exemption, the town will subtract $20,000 from Jane's home value before figuring the tax.
+The new tax value is just $90,000.
+Now Jane will owe $900 in property tax.
+Jane saves $200 a year with the exemption.

 We post an interactive version of the State's form that you can fill out online, then print.